 It’s something I never thought when watching the original film but Belle is kind of a bitch.
 I mean she openly sings about her “provincial town” and the “little people”, which in this situation comes across as being massively negative, Yes, the townsfolk don’t seem to want to befriend Belle but she doesn’t really give them any reason to.
 She despises them and the lives they lead, It’s horrible.
 And I think a lot of that has to do with Emma Watson’s acting style.
 She doesn’t come in all bolshy and brash.
 She’s polite, kind and well-spoken.
 It’s not her difference that causes people to turn away from her but her attitude towards others.
 She talks about the Beast being “mean and course and unrefined”, well up until that point so was she.
 It’s stays so faithful to the original that it highlights flaws that we never saw in the first place.

-The rest of the cast all do admirable jobs but it’s tough for them.
+As is most of the characterisation.
+It attempts to give them some adedd depth and backstory but it’s not always successful.
 Emma Thompson sounds like she could be a fine singer if she wasn’t also attempting to sound like a Cockney.
 It is something that Angela Lansbury managed effortlessly in the original but causes Thompson to spend most of her time “sing talking” instead of actually singing.
 The only word I know to describe it is the delightful German word “Sprechgesang”.
 Ewan McGregor, who we know is a great singer, also suffers due to his sketchy French accent.
 Luke Evans is a remarkable singer but fails to get to the funny side of Gaston and, instead, focuses solely on making him menacing.
 The original film was so great at mocking his masculinity to make him see even more pathetic.
 Here, he’s just a one-dimensional villain.

 I know it sounds like I hate this film but I didn’t.
 The problem was most of the things I loved about it were bits that were copied from the original so it doesn’t really count.
 The fact is, there wasn’t enough fresh and new about this remake.
 It is almost a shot-for-shot reshoot with real characters and CGI.
 There are actors, like Kevin Kline, who are never used to their potential whilst background characters are over-the-top and distract from scenes.
 The set-pieces are too brash and confusing in an obvious game of one-upmanship.
-However, it’s the same old love story and you can’t help but fall in love with it.
-It’s like the US version of The Office.
-When it’s trying to be the original it’s awful but, if you can get passed that, it turns into something quite lovely.
-When Beauty and the Beast is less concerned with the original animation it is truly beautiful and heartbreaking.
-It’s just a shame it couldn’t have made it’s bid for freedom earlier.
+The problem with this film is that it’s painfully obvious that this was a film made for profit and nothing else.